LATEST ANALYSIS UPDATE

 3.3 Sixteen members claiming descent from ‘Orkney’ ancestors apparently represent two branches having different paternal ancestries.
 A possible relationship between these two lines is shown in slide 36 of Supplementary Paper No. 9.
 Contrary to tradition, it is now clear that neither of these two branches is descended from either Bonshaw or Drum.
 This in turn means that the American author Washington Irving (1783-1859) is not a descendant of Drum.

-3.4 Shetland now has three small branches genetically unrelated to one another, or to Orkney or other branches.
+3.4 Shetland now has four branches genetically unrelated to one another, or to Orkney or other branches.
 However despite the excellent genealogy Shetlands now have access to (www.bayanne.co.uk/Genealogy), no genealogical links have yet been identified.

 3.5 Six members whose DNA signatures confirm they are distant cousins from a ‘Perthshire’ branch.
 It is still unclear whether this branch is an NPE or adopted their name from a laird, perhaps the laird of Drum.